 After completing his doctoral thesis on the legal repercussions of US Customs’ Container Security Initiative, Chris worked at the TTA Europe in Münster as a consultant.
 Since 2011 he has been employed at the AWA Foreign Trade Academy as Head of Studies for the Master in Customs, Taxation and International Trade Law.

-Chris is also sub-editor of the World Customs Journal and a member of the International Network of Customs Universities (INCU).
+Chris is a member of the International Network of Customs Universities (INCU) and, as representative of the ICTL, has contributed to the development of the PICARD Standards and EU Customs Competency Framework.
 His freelance activities include lecturing on WTO law, contract law and criminal law, legal translation and conference reporting.